-- Singapore is fifth in the world and first in Asia in the World Bank’s Logistics Performance Index.
+- Singapore is seventh in the world and second in Asia in the World Bank’s Logistics Performance Index 2018.

-- The country employs 14,000 people in the commodities sector and has the 4th largest pool of trading talent in the world after London, New York City and Houston.
+- The country employs 350,000 people in the wholesale trading sector and has the 4th largest pool of trading talent in the world after London, New York City and Houston.

-- 47% of the Singapore workforce has a tertiary education.
+- 58.9% of the Singapore workforce has tertiary education.

-- The nation has been ranked first in Asia and seventh globally in Transparency International’s anti-corruption index.
+- The nation has been ranked first in Asia and third globally in Transparency International’s anti-corruption index 2020.

-- Singapore is also Asia’s top arbitration centre, with the Singapore International Arbitration Centre handling more than 200 new cases annually.
+- Singapore is also Asia’s top arbitration centre, with the Singapore International Arbitration Centre handling more than 1,080 cases in 2020.

 - Income tax rates are competitive for both companies (17%) and individuals (maximum tax rate of 22%).

 - Singapore has a network of over 88 comprehensive avoidance of double taxation agreements.

 Related Reading » Company Registration